-- 2. Read the Textbook: Reading the course textbook as well as assigned readings/ articles will be essential for understanding the course material.
+- Check Canvas and Your BC e-mail Regularly: In order to be informed and know about changes in the schedule, assignments, and other information about the class it will be necessary for you to check your BC e-mail and Canvas course website regularly. - 3.
+Read the Textbook via REVEL: Reading the course textbook as well as assigned articles will be essential for understanding the course material.
 It will also give you the opportunity to experience the material in a different media.
 It will be assumed that you have completed the readings before class, and that you will be able discuss the material that you have read.
-Taking notes on the readings will also assist you with taking notes in class. - 3.
+Taking notes on the readings will also assist you with taking notes in class. - 4.
 Take Notes in Class: I encourage you to take notes by hand.
 Research has shown that this helps with learning the material.
 Coming to class prepared to take notes will be in your best interest.
-While taking notes you should not focus on writing the instructor's words verbatim.
+While taking notes you should not focus on writing the instructor's words.
 Your notes should be written in a way that you could reference them at a later date and remember what was said about the topic.
-If you want additional tips on note taking, visit the Academic Success Center (http://www.bellevuecollege.edu/asc/). - 4.
+If you want additional tips on note taking, visit the Academic Success Center in D 204. - 5.
 Manage Your Time Efficiently: Do not wait until the last minute to start a class assignment.
 Starting your work early allows you to spend the appropriate amount of time on the assignment, and it allows you to contact the instructor if you have any questions.
 PLAN AHEAD.
 Save your work early, often, and in multiple locations.
-Submit proofread work only. - 5.
-Check Canvas and Your BC e-mail Regularly: In order to be informed and know about changes in the schedule, assignments, and other information about the class it will be necessary for you to check your BC e-mail and Canvas course website regularly. - 6.
+Submit proofread work only. - 6.
 Come See Me: I will be available for a short talk before and after class; however, due to time constraints and the personal nature of some issues, it may be best for you to come to see me during my office hours (Daily 11:30 AM 12:30 PM) in D110K.
 If for any reason, you are unable to make it to my office hours, please contact me via Canvas or BC e-mail to schedule an appointment at another time.

-The students will be evaluated in the following SIX ways:
+The students will be evaluated in the following SEVEN ways:

-Attendance and Class Participation (100 points out of 1000) - Attendance is always expected.
-Students are required to manage their time to meet obligations, and are responsible for material covered in their absence. \\If you must miss a class, it is your responsibility to get the notes from another student in the class\\.
+1. Attendance and Class Participation (100 points out of 1000) - Attendance is always expected.
+Students are required to manage their time to meet obligations, and are responsible for material covered in their absence.
+If you must miss a class, it is your responsibility to get the notes from another student in the class.
 There will be group activities and discussions during many classes, which count towards your grade.
 However, if you miss 4 or more classes it is unlikely that you will get a passing grade in the course.
-Class participation assumes that you have read the assigned readings before class, you are prepared to be involved in both in-class activities as well as small group discussions, and you complete the syllabus quiz on Canvas by end of week 1.
+Class participation assumes that you have read the assigned readings before class, you are prepared to be involved in both inclass activities as well as small group discussions, and you complete the syllabus quiz on Canvas by end of week 1.